 - 3 large eggs

-- After several hours (as mentioned in the headnote, we left ours overnight), remove from the fridge and release the springform clip.
-Carefully transfer onto your cake stand and generously zest two lemons on top of the cheesecake – then slice and enjoy!
+11. After several hours (or overnight), remove from the fridge and release the springform clip.
+Carefully transfer onto your cake stand and generously zest two lemons on top of the cheesecake - then slice and enjoy!